1. Central Tax Circulars

 2. When the taxpayer makes a genuine attempt to file any returns and cannot complete the filing due to an IT related problem, IT Grievance Redressal Committee has now got the right to approve and recommend the GSTN the steps to be taken to redress the problem and state the procedures to be followed.

 3. For issues such as non-availability of internet connectivity or failure of power supply, this mechanism will not be available.

-4. If due to the the non-filing of returns because of the IT problem, fees and penalty arise, the GST Council with recommendation of the IT-Grievance Redressal Committee may waive it of.
+4. If due to the non-filing of returns because of the IT problem, fees and penalty arise, the GST Council with the recommendation of the IT-Grievance Redressal Committee may waive it off.

 5. For the above taxpayers, GSTR 3B has to be filled by 31st May 2018.

 |38/2018||03/26/2018||Clarifications on issues related to Job Work||1.
 When goods are sent (i) by the principal to the job worker, (ii) from one job worker to another job worker; and (iii) from the job worker back to the principal., the principal is required to file FORM GST ITC-04 every quarter with the movement details.
 This form shall be filled by the 25th day of the month immediately after the quarter.

 2. FORM GST ITC-04 is the intimation under the CGST act.

 3. Job worker is liable to pay GST on the supply of job work services.
 If he is not registered, RCM will apply.